Zogaj, Kukës

 Zogaj is a village in the former municipality of Bytyç in Kukës County, Albania.
 At the 2015 local government reform it became a part of the municipality Tropojë.
 There are several chromium mines near the village.

+Zogaj is part of the Bytyqi tribal territory, and is therefore situated in the Highlands of Gjakova.
+The village's name is derived from the personal name zog, which means 'bird' in Albanian.
+In early documents it was referred to as Bardonja.